eformat/openshift-sidecar-logger/README.md

 The logging sidecar is:

 * small footprint (memory, cpu)
-* based on a supported
+* based on a supported image
 * simple to configure

 Build the `logging-sidecar` image so it can be shared in the `openshift` namespace.
 Requires a user with `edit` permission on the `openshift` namespace: